Microsoft · MB-335

 In the United States, Dynamics 365 Supply Chain Management functional consultants with expert-level experience and certifications typically earn between $90,000 and $130,000 annually, with senior and principal consultant roles at the higher end of this range.
 The certification is recognized across manufacturing, retail, distribution, and logistics industries, all of which have significant investments in Dynamics 365 Supply Chain Management.
 Because MB-335 covers emerging capabilities such as Planning Optimization, DDMRP, and Copilot integration in Dynamics 365, certified professionals are well-positioned for roles that require bridging traditional supply chain expertise with modern cloud-based ERP capabilities.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 2039 questions.

 Explanation